University of Ghana Takes Bold Step to Guide 2025 Applicants

 University of Ghana closes 2025 application portal

-The school closed the portal on December 2, 2025, at exactly five in the evening.
+Meanwhile, according to a Facebook post, the university's admissions portal officially closed on December 2, 2025, at exactly five in the evening.

-Attention has now shifted to admitted applicants as the institution works to ensure their paperwork and other important requirements are properly completed.
+Attention has now shifted to admitted applicants as UG works to ensure their paperwork and other important requirements are properly completed.

 Wesley Senior High School, Exam Cheating, WAEC, WASSCE, University of Ghana Admissions, University Admissions